The Official Waluaa Surf Trip Packing List

 3. Sun Protection – A Must-Have!

 Surf trips often involve hours under the blazing sun, so sun protection is non-negotiable.
 A bad sunburn can ruin your trip and even lead to long-term skin damage.
+In tropical climates like Panama, the sun feels especially strong, and even seasoned surfers can underestimate how quickly a burn can happen.
+Prioritizing sun protection ensures you’ll stay comfortable in the water throughout your entire trip.
 Essential sun protection items include:

 Reef-safe sunscreen (we recommend SPF 50+ for tropical destinations like Panama)